Astor63/BL2-Mods/Work In Progress/Finesse/Finesse - Moxxi version v1.0.0/ReadMe.md

 ### Compatibility:

 - 100% compatible with UCP 4.1
-- Just be aware from the following: This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.
+- Just be aware from the following:
+  - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.

+### Changelog:

+v1.0.0, September 15, 2018
+ - Initial public release

 ### Credits & Thanks: